 "After burning his chateau, Englebert de Harne took himself to the town of Ghent, where he was received into the abbey of Saint Peter.
 The year before his death, he donated all of his lands to the abbey that had given him refuge."

-"Deprived of his fiefs and properties, Engelbert's nephew Denys de Harne retired to Annappes, an outlying district of the town of Lille (2).
-He still resided there in 1609, as attested to in an act of December 3rd of that year.
+"Deprived of his fiefs and properties, Engelbert's nephew Denys de Harne retired to Annappes, an outlying district of the town of Lille (see note 2).
+He still resided there in 1609, as attested to in an act of December 3rd of that year (see note 3).
 His two sons, Jean and Simon de Harnes, settled down in Ypres, in Flemish-speaking Flanders, at the beginning of the 1600s, where they and their descendants allied themselves with some of the notable families of Artois."

 (1) - Englebert de Harne's chapel in the woods is undoubtedly the chapel or hermitage of Notre Dame, which is said to be in the "woods of Harnes (Bois de Harnes)".
 Pascallet (1856) attributes this chapel to Englebert, whereas Demarquette (1867) believes that the chapel has an earlier origin in the 13th century.
 Demarquette (1867) also notes that whereas the chapel undoubtedly existed, references to it are few, and it was apparently completely destroyed during the French Revolution.
-Demarquette also reproduces a crude, hand-drawn map of the chapel (shown on the right) that he dates back to the 17th century.
-The original that Demarquette's (1867) plate is based on was kept in his time in the town archives of Harnes, but whether this map survived the destruction of the archives in World War I is unknown.
+Demarquette also reproduces a crude, hand-drawn map of the chapel (shown below) that he dates back to the 17th century.
+The original that Demarquette's (1867) plate is based on was kept in his time in the town archives of Harnes, but it is not known whether or not this map survived the destruction of the archives during World War I. It would seem unlikely that it did survive.

 (2) - Englebert de Harne's existence is known primarily from Pascallet's (1857) story that is presented above.
 Likewise his ancestry and heirs are uncertain, as Pascallet (1857), who is not always reliable, is the primary source.